Bathymetry at Pond Island Shoal. Credit: MCMI.

 The Maine Coastal Mapping Initiative (MCMI) is an effort to improve coastal and marine maps in the region and improve our understanding of marine habitat.
 Through partnerships with numerous organizations*, we have utilized sonar technology and seafloor sampling to locate shipwrecks, compare eelgrass mapping methods, track sand movement at beaches over time, investigate historical cable corridors to determine current use, and document new invasive species.

 The following project highlights provide a few examples of the applications of MCMI.
 Please let us know if you are interested in collaborating on a new project.
-Reach out to the Director of the Division of Ecology and the Environment at DMR, Erin Summers (firstname.lastname@example.org).
+Reach out to the Director of the Division of Ecology and the Environment at DMR, Jesse Minor (firstname.lastname@example.org).

 Links to the project reports are below.
 PDF files may require free Adobe Acrobat Reader software (download here) to view or print.

 Assessing Sediment Budgets in Support of Beach Nourishment and Coastal Community Resiliency